Crelan: History

 In May 2025, Crelan Group and the Crédit Agricole Group announced the signing of a long-term partnership agreement.
 Under this partnership, Crédit Agricole will take a minority stake of 9.99% in Crelan.
 In addition, the agreement includes commercial collaborations in asset management, private banking and leasing, enabling Crelan to further strengthen its offer and expertise.

 Sponsorship

 Since 2001 the bank has sponsored several professional cycling teams, which hosted three world champions, Sven Nys, Wout van Aert and Sanne Cant.

-Crelan sees sport as an important part of a healthy, balanced lifestyle and as a factor in social cohesion that brings people together.
-Fair play and team spirit are outstanding values that Crelan is happy to support.
+Crelan views sport as an important element of a healthy, balanced lifestyle and as a means of fostering social cohesion.
+The company supports values such as fair play and team spirit.